DMCERTCE/DecisionSuite_Path_Traversal_SSRF/README.md

 - Access to reports inside of TARGIT (the report name can be fuzzed)

+- Credential Theft of service account by using tools like responder or ntlmrelayx.

 After dialogue with vendor it appears that this practice has been deprecated in the latest release.